lulzzz/documentation-1/docs/index.md

 ## Introduction

 In this series of articles, we will walk through a demonstration application that is built with Microservices from the ground up.
-You can follow along by installing the various applications to understand how they work together.
+This section will provide an overview of designing a Microservices application by describing how we created the demo application.
+Later on, you can try installing the various applications and exploring their features to understand how they work together.

 ### Azure Kubernetes Services (AKS)